Oversupply refers to when a mother produces more milk than what her baby

-(Not all moms with oversupply issues have babies that struggle with foremilk imbalance)
+(Not all mothers with oversupply issues have babies that struggle with foremilk imbalance)

 Correcting and dealing with oversupply

-• To correct oversupply Mom needs to get baby to drink more of the fatty hind-milk.
-She can do this by allowing baby to alternate breasts by feeding from only one breast for a 2 to 4 hour period (depending on how severe the oversupply issue is) The other breast should be pumped just a little for comfort, so that it does not become engorged.
-Some Moms have such bad oversupply issues, that they may only need to switch breasts every 6 hours.
-Mom should first start off with a two hour gap and then increase this, if the issues persist.
+To correct oversupply a mother needs to get her baby to drink more of the fatty hind-milk.
+She can do this by allowing her baby to alternate breasts by feeding on only one breast for a 2 to 4 hour period (depending on how severe the oversupply issue is) The other breast should be pumped just a little for comfort so that it does not become engorged.
+Some Moms have such bad oversupply issues that they may only need to switch breasts every 6 hours.
+A mother should first start off with a two-hour gap and then increase this if the problems persist.

-• Breastfeeding baby in a reclined semi upright position can help if baby struggles with the flow of the milk.
+Breastfeeding a baby in a reclined, semi-upright position can help if the baby struggles with the flow of the milk.

-• Let baby breastfeed on demand and let baby decide when he/she has had enough.
-Do not keep baby on a strict feeding schedule.
+Let your baby breastfeed on demand and let Baby decide when he/she has had enough.
+Do not keep your baby on a strict feeding schedule.